Abundance for threefolds in positive characteristic when $\nu=2$: Chern classes on normal varieties in positive characteristic

 \subsection{Local relative Chern classes}

+In this subsection, we recall the notion of local relative Chern classes for resolutions of normal surfaces.
+The main reference of this subsection is \cite[Section 3]{langer2025intersection}.
 Let $k$ be an algebraically closed field and let $A$ be an excellent normal $2$-dimensional Henselian local $k$-algebra.
 Let $X =\mathrm{Spec}\ A$ and let $x\in X$ be the closed point of $X$.
-Let $f: \tilde{X}\to X$ be a desingularization of $X$, i.e., a proper birational morphism from a regular surface $\tilde{X}$.
-Here a surface is a reduced noetherian separated $k$-scheme of dimension $2$ but we do not assume that it is of finite type over $k$.
-Let $E$ be the exceptional locus of $f$ considered with the reduced scheme structure.
-One can also assume that $f$ is good, i.e., $E$ is a simple normal crossing divisor.
+Let $f: \tilde{X}\to X$ be a desingularization of $X$ with $\mathrm{Exc}(f)=\Sigma_{i}E_{i}$.

-\bdefinition Let $\sF$ be a vector bundle on $\tilde{X}$ and $\{E_{i}\}$ be the irreducible components of $E$.
-We define the first relative Chern class of $\sF$ with respect to $f$ to be the unique $\Q$-divisor $c_{1}(f,\sF)$ supported on $E$ such that for every irreducible component $E_{i}$ of $E$ we have
+\bdefinition Let $\sF$ be a vector bundle on $\tilde{X}$.
+We define the \textit{first relative Chern class} of $\sF$ with respect to $f$ to be the unique $\Q$-divisor $c_{1}(f,\sF)$ supported on $E$ such that for every irreducible component $E_{i}$ of $E$ we have